cherfia/chromiumly/README.md

   cookies?: Cookie[]; // Cookies to be written. downloadFrom?: DownloadFrom; //Download a file from a URL.
-It must return a Content-Disposition header with a filename parameter. split?: SplitOptions; // Split the PDF file into multiple files.
+It must return a Content-Disposition header with a filename parameter. split?: SplitOptions; // Split the PDF file into multiple files. userPassword?: string; // Password for opening the resulting PDF(s). ownerPassword?: string; // Password for full access on the resulting PDF(s). embeds?: PathLikeOrReadStream[]; // Files to embed in the generated PDF.
 };
 ```